hzeller/timg/man/timg.1.md

      be foreground or background color.
 This increases the spatial resolution in x-direction at expense of slight less color accuracy.
      It makes it look less 'blocky' and usually better.

+     The Kitty graphics protocol allows to display pictures directly on the terminal.
+This is only implemented in a limited set of terminals (only kitty now ?).
+If your terminal does not support this protocol, you will get a bunch of random characters.

      Default is 'quarter'.